 In the spatially-targeted scenario the IUAs with the highest infrastructure costs to implement the REC under 2040 water demands are Overberg West Coastal (H16), Overberg East Fynbos (H17), Upper Breede Tributaries (A1), Breede Working Tributaries (A2), Middle Breede Renosterveld (A3), Riversonderend Theewaters (B4), Gouritz-Olifants (D7) and Coastal (G15) IUAs.
-The results in this regard were that in these IUAs a surplus of water is made available for development needs (unless a node is associated with a conservation site) by reducing the conditions of rivers.
+This is because surplus water was made available for development needs (unless a node was associated with a conservation site) by reducing the conditions of rivers.
 In all other IUAs the REC water requirements were retained.